 Some Pinterest users suggest using hydrogen peroxide to highlight your hair at home.
 Celebrity hairstylist Kendall Dorsey strongly advises against this hack.
 "I would never recommend a home remedy using kitchen ingredients to highlight your hair.
 When it comes to lifting your hair or adding any style of hair painting for dimension (such as balayage), there's a lot of room for error, and I suggest seeing a professional.
 When you start playing around with ingredients like hydrogen peroxide and baking soda to lighten your hair, you run the risk of not only damaging your hair (which could result in needing a shorter haircut!) but also having to go to a stylist for an aggressive and expensive color-correction process," he explains.

-If you're determined to highlight your hair at home, try this Ouai Sun of a Beach Ombré spray, which has a lemon and coconut water formula specially designed to lighten your hair in the sun.
+If you're determined to highlight your hair at home, try the Ouai Sun of a Beach Ombré spray, which has a lemon and coconut water formula specially designed to lighten your hair in the sun.

 Baking Soda Dark Circle Remedy